 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The liabilities of the District exceeded its assets and deferred outflows at the close of the most recent fiscal year by approximately \$4.5 million (net position).
+The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$13 (net position).
 The District's purpose is to acquire and improve public infrastructure in specified land areas.
 As a special purpose district and a separate political subdivision under the Arizona Constitution, the District can levy taxes and issue bonds independently of the City.
 Property owners in the designated areas are assessed for District taxes to pay the debt service over the life of the bonds.
 The City Council serves as the Board of Directors.
 However, the City has no liability for the District's debt.
 For financial reporting purposes, transactions of the District are combined together and included as if they were part of the City's operations and the assets financed through the District are combined with the infrastructure of the City.
-Because the capital assets are recorded in the City's basic financial statements, the Statement of Net Position for the District reflects a large liability without an offsetting asset.

-Net Position

-June 30, 2023 and 2022
+Net Position June 30, 2023 and 2022